Telling a good (Pando Days) story

 Don’t be afraid to get up close, to ask questions – and to be vulnerable yourself.

-Pando Days teams are filled with students who are learning and passionate.
+Pando Days teams are filled with students who are learning new ideas and are passionate, with instructors who are pouring their life’s work into this effort and making it happen, and with community partners who are hoping for grassroots impact.
+It’s an incredible mix with great storytelling potential.
 Who are they and why are they involved – including their goals and expectations?

-You’ve now visited a couple of team projects on the ground – and I know you’re open to visiting more, as teams might request.
+You’ve now visited with all the projects and met many of the students.
 What advice have you given that might be applicable to everyone working on a Pando Days project this year?

 First off, I am very impressed with the team projects I have visited.
-And as an outsider looking in, I hope I was able to provide a useful perspective.
+And I hope I was able to provide a useful perspective.

 Probably the most important advice is to be clear about what you are able to accomplish by the time of the December premieres, and to realize that visual images of the work will be critically important to your audience understanding the project.